rapidsai/notebooks/README.md

 This repository serves as a convenience for our developers and users as a colocation of all RAPIDS notebooks.

-To get the latest notebook repo updates, run the update.sh script or use the following command:
+To get the latest notebook repo updates, run `./update.sh` or use the following command:

 `git submodule update --init --remote --no-single-branch --depth 1`